active, directly-held investments with complementary risks and returns for less volatility

 The equities in the Fund are invested alongside a range of other investments that behave very differently to equities most of the time.
 These other investments are said to diversify those equity risks and can include the following: government and corporate bonds, various forms of exposure to precious metals like gold, a limited amount of foreign currency exposure and the prudent use of hedging strategies (within the parameters of efficient portfolio management and as permitted in UCITS V regulations).

-Since inception as a public fund, Endeavour has on average experienced only one fifth of peak to trough declines in equity market sell-offs, substantially protecting our investors from the worst of market stress.
-(N.B. past success cannot be relied on for the future as the Fund may perform better or worse in different phases of market stress).
+Since inception as a public fund, Endeavour has on average experienced only one fifth of peak to trough declines in equity market sell-offs, substantially protecting our investors from the worst of market stress (as at March 2020.
+N.B. past success cannot be relied on for the future as the Fund may perform better or worse in different phases of market stress).

 Our investment philosophy and process